 Hi there.
 September is here and we are about to say goodbye to summer.
-I am already into ‘Fall’ state of mind, especially now when one of the trees in my backyard has already started to loose its leaves.
+I am already into ‘Fall’ state of mind, especially now when one of the trees in my backyard has already started to lose its leaves.
 I am really looking forward to the holiday season this year.
 It’s our first Christmas at our new house.
 I can’t wait to get all prepped up for the upcoming months.

-There are still few days of summer, so to make the most of those, today I have compiled a list of Six delicious as well as nutritious salads for kids and grown ups to go with their meals.
+There are still few days of summer, so to make the most of those, today I have compiled a list of Six delicious as well as nutritious salads for kids and grown-ups to go with their meals.
 These are great for lunch boxes too.
 Each of this salad has a unique flavor.
-The combination of fruits vegetables and nuts in these salads make them a healthy eat.
+The combination of fruits vegetables and nuts in these salads make them a healthy eating.
 Let’s go through the list.

 You can’t go wrong with this one.
 Filled with the freshness of sweet watermelon, mint, and mixed berries, this sweet and sour salad is a healthy side to your summer meal.

 Turnips are a great addition to your child’s diet.
 They are a good source of vitamin A, vitamin C, vitamin K, calcium, folate, fiber, and manganese.
 It has various antioxidant and anti-inflammatory benefits.
 They support cardiovascular and digestive health.
 In the following recipe, I have shredded raw turnip and added spiced oil.
 The end result is aromatic and flavorful salad full of nutritional benefits.